RMT Element #3: The Practical Engine for “Doing No Harm and Working as One.”

 The full, 10-step process for facilitating these agreements—including real-world examples and interlocking accountability templates—is detailed in my book.

-As a retired facilitator, my special function is now to support your journey.
+As a retired facilitator, my function is now to support your journey.
 If you have questions about implementing these tools in your team, please reach out.

 May Oneness be With You & Your Teammates 🙏